-- Must be compliant with FITS version 3.0.
-This is the PDS4 <parsing_standard_id> attribute in the Header object must be "FITS 3.0". - FITS TABLE extension data is structurally compliant with PDS4 fixed-width ASCII table (Table_Character) requirements, but PDS requires that every line of the table data ends with a "carriage-return/linefeed" sequence. - FITS BINTABLE extension data is structurally compliant with PDS4 binary table (Table_Binary) requirements but only if the format is not abused (e.g. attach header values to an observational data array is not allowed in PDS4). - The only integer data types stored in a compliant FITS file are unsigned 8-bit bytes and signed 2-, 4-, and 8-byte integers, although PDS allows more integer data types. - Array Axis Ordering.
+- FITS TABLE extension data is structurally compliant with PDS4 fixed-width ASCII table (Table\Character) requirements, but PDS requires that every line of the table data ends with a "carriage-return/linefeed" sequence. - it may also be possible to use a Table\Binary PDS4 structure along with appropriate ASCII data types to avoid having to insert CR/LF into the FITS files - FITS BINTABLE extension data is structurally compliant with PDS4 binary table (Table\Binary) requirements but only if the format is not abused (e.g. attach header values to an observational data array is not allowed in PDS4).

+- The only integer data types stored in a compliant FITS file are unsigned 8-bit bytes and signed 2-, 4-, and 8-byte integers, although PDS allows more integer data types. - however, unsigned data can be written into a FITS table or array after shifting to use the signed range and using the BZERO or TZERO keywords to specify the offset to be applied on reading - the equivalent PDS4 attribute is value\offset, which can be used e.g. with a signed data type to read the data and correctly apply the offset. - Array Axis Ordering.
 FITS array data are are stored such that the NAXIS1 subscript varies fastest, NAXIS2 next fastest, and so on up to NAXISn.
 So the storage order is first-index-fastest in FITS notation.
-This is the opposite in PDS.

-• Padding in Tables.
-FITS standard requires that the BINTABLE data be padded with null ("\0") from the end of the last record to the end of the containing 2880-byte FITS block and TABLE data be padded with blanks to an even number of FITS 2880-byte blocks following the last record in the table.
+This is the opposite in PDS. - Padding in Tables.
+FITS standard requires that the BINTABLE data be padded with null ("\o") from the end of the last record to the end of the containing 2880-byte FITS block and TABLE data be padded with blanks to an even number of FITS 2880-byte blocks following the last record in the table.
 There is no requirement that these padding characters be included in the PDS4 label, and they are generally ignored.